Why is my available balance less than my wallet balance?

 What does this look like for Bitcoin?

-What does this look like for Ripple (XRP)?
+What does this look like for XRP (XRP)?

-XRP is a special asset in the sense that the Ripple Network enforces minimum reserve requirements.
+XRP is a special asset in the sense that the XRP Ledger enforces minimum reserve requirements.
 In order to remain compliant with these reserve requirements, Exodus has set the minimum balance requirement to 10 XRP.